amanks-20/amanks-20/README.md

 My name is Aman. 🙂

-I am a second-year B.Tech student at IITK in the Civil Engineering Department.
+I am a second-year B.Tech student at IIT Kanpur in the Civil Engineering Department.

 IITK Home: [home.iitk.ac.in/~amanks20](https://home.iitk.ac.in/~amanks20/)